AFLplusplus/AFLplusplus/docs/env_variables.md

     normally indicated by the cycle counter in the UI turning green.
 May be convenient for some types of automated jobs.

+  - `AFL_EXIT_ON_TIME` Causes afl-fuzz to terminate if no new paths were found within a specified period of time (in seconds).
+May be convenient for some types of automated jobs.

+  - `AFL_EXIT_ON_SEED_ISSUES` will restore the vanilla afl-fuzz behaviour which does not allow crashes or timeout seeds in the initial -i corpus.

   - `AFL_MAP_SIZE` sets the size of the shared map that afl-fuzz, afl-showmap, afl-tmin and afl-analyze create to gather instrumentation data from the target.
 This must be equal or larger than the size the target was